 Guided Safaris Tours

-A visit to the impressive Cango Caves, having amongst the largest stalagmite / stalactites in the World.
-Some of these limestone formations are colourfully illuminated.
-They develop as limewater drips from the stones and evaporate leaving a residue.
-The structures growing down from the cave ceiling are called stalactites, whilst those that grow from the ground tup are known as stalagmites.
+Today we visit the Cango Caves near Oudtshoorn, which are among the biggest stalagmite formations in the world.
+Some of the sandstone formations are colourfully illuminated and the bizarre shapes in the caves are mainly composed of calcium carbonate.
+They develop as limewater drips from the stones and evaporate.
+The structures growing down from the cave ceiling are called stalactites, while those that grow from the ground to the top are called stalagmites.

-On to a working ostrich farm where one can learn more about these fascinating birds.
-Commercial ostrich farming started during the late 1880's in South Africa; the start of the burgeoning ostrich feather industry, with the Oudtshoorn district quickly being established as the “ostrich capital of the world".
+We will also visit a working ostrich farm where one can learn more about these fascinating birds.
+Commercial ostrich farming started during the late 1880's in South Africa; this was also the start of the ostrich industry worldwide.
+The fashion demand in Europe for ostrich feathers inspired the growth of the industry, with the Oudtshoorn district quickly being established as the “ostrich capital of the world”.
+During the first decade of the previous century, ostrich feathers gained record prices on foreign markets, ranking 4th on the list of South African exports, after gold, diamonds and wool.
+The consequence of this newly found opulence meant that ostrich farmers were able to build beautiful sandstone mansions.
 A unique feature of the farm experience is a visit to the Ostrich Palace "Welgeluk" which was built at the height of the feather boom in 1910.
-The homestead is a National Monument and is a superb example of that period's architecture.
-Lunch will be enjoyed at this farm.
+The homestead is a National Monument and is a superb example of the type of architecture that was used at the time.
+Safari Ostrich Show Farm was established more than 40 years ago.
+Lunch may be enjoyed at this farm.

 Day 4: Knysna

-Lunch at The Forest Restaurant, on the edge of the Lagoon, under a canopy of Milkwood trees.
+Lunch will be at The Forest Restaurant is situated on the edge of the Lagoon under a canopy of Milkwood trees.

-Balance of the afternoon at leisure, stroll around the town or the interesting Knysna Waterfront for some shopping or relaxation.
+Later this afternoon you are at leisure to stroll around the town or the cute Knysna Waterfront to catch up on some shopping or relaxation.